pkdone/practical-mongodb-aggregations-book/src/intro/introducing-aggregations.md

 * Report generation with roll-ups, sums & averages
 * Real-time dashboards
 * Redacting data to present via views
-* Joining data together from different collections on the 'server-side'
+* Joining data together from different collections on the "server-side"
 * Data science, including data discovery and data wrangling
-* Mass data analysis at scale (a la '[big data](https://en.wikipedia.org/wiki/Big_data)')
+* Mass data analysis at scale (a la "[big data](https://en.wikipedia.org/wiki/Big_data)")
-* Real-time queries where deeper 'server-side' data post-processing is required than provided by the MongoDB Query Language ([MQL](https://docs.mongodb.com/manual/crud/))
+* Real-time queries where deeper "server-side" data post-processing is required than provided by the MongoDB Query Language ([MQL](https://docs.mongodb.com/manual/crud/))
 * Copying and transforming subsets of data from one collection to another
 * Navigating relationships between records, looking for patterns
 * Data masking to obfuscate sensitive data